AssiKalle/Backbone_ThIWert/Operating.md

 <img alt="Estimated-direction" src="https://user-images.githubusercontent.com/66717834/151767803-75076df3-8cb3-49b0-9b86-37dc4e5c1354.jpeg" height="600px">

-After plugging in the two cables, Thomas set up the position
+After plugging in the two cables, Thomas set up the position for the cable to run straight to the POE Switches Lan Port while the POE Port is connected to a 4900 TPLink Router as Power and Internet source.
+Two cables are binded together from which the cable connect to the 60GHz is marked blue and the other is mark red.
+Valerius has examined and verified through the web interface that both antenna function correctly.

 2. Signal testing in Campus: